chatPerche123/vCardManagement/README.md

 - ...

-I will certainly not do any major update but i would like feedback if possible to put it in use on my next project.
+I will certainly not do any major update soon but i would like feedback if possible to put it in use on my next project.